ToxikkModdingTeam/ToxikkServerPack/ToxikkServerLauncher/readme.md

 Main features:
 - update TOXIKK and workshop items through steamcmd.exe
+- allow non-workshop items to be installed from HTTP .zip archives
 - automatically copies downloaded workshop items to TOXIKK and HTTP redirect folders
-- single centralized configuration file used to dynamically generate config folders and files for individual servers and machines.
+- single centralized configuration file used to dynamically generate config folders and files for multiple machines and instances.
 - workaround for UE3's config wipe every time daylight saving time changes
 - builds the command line with server specific options needed to launch TOXIKK.exe as a dedicated server.
 - friendly settings names instead of the real INI or command line option names.